JohnYoussef-hub/Calculator-App/README.md

-# Calculator App
+# Calculator Application

-This is a simple calculator app built using C# and .NET Framework.
-It provides basic mathematical operations like addition, subtraction, multiplication, and division.
+Welcome to the **Calculator Application**!
+This program allows you to perform basic arithmetic operations quickly and easily.
+The app is designed to be user-friendly, making it accessible to everyone.

 ## Features

+- **Basic Operations**: Perform addition, subtraction, multiplication, and division.
+- **Clean User Interface**: The application features a clear interface that displays inputs and results.
+- **Memory Functions**: Easily store and retrieve results.
-- Simple and intuitive user interface
+- **User-Friendly Design**: Simple buttons and clear display for easy use.
-- Supports basic arithmetic operations
-- Real-time calculation updates

 ## Technologies Used

-- C# (.NET Framework)
+- **C#**: The programming language used to develop the application.
-- Windows Forms for the GUI
+- **.NET Framework**: Provides the necessary framework for building the application.
+- **Windows Forms**: Used to develop the graphical user interface (GUI).